 "A lot of times people think about all the different things we’re missing out on, or all the different things we’re not able to do because we’re not able to gather in large groups— that’s a lot of what we do over the holidays.
 So being able to focus on your immediate family, or being able to focus on your pets, or being able to focus on the people who are there in the moment is so important this year."

 Keep up with physical health

 There has been a heavy emphasis on wearing masks and washing hands to prevent the spread of COVID-19, but don’t lose focus on other healthy-living habits.
-“Making sure we’re drinking water, getting outside, getting exercise, and staying healthy is important during these times,” says Emily.
+"Making sure we’re drinking water, getting outside, getting exercise, and staying healthy is important during these times," says Olsen.

 Instead of driving around the neighborhood to look at lights, consider bundling up and taking a walk with the family.
 Freshen up your water with some festive fruit infusions like cranberry, orange, and cardamom.
 Try to catch a nap or take a walk on your lunch break — that could be a perk of having to work from home!

 Finding simple things that bring joy is another great way to reduce stress and enjoy the season.
 It could be as simple as watching a favorite Christmas movie with a cup of hot chocolate or lighting a pine-scented candle while wrapping gifts.